VKCOM/nocolor/docs/introducing_colors.md

     <img src="img/conflict-resolution.png" alt="conflict resolution" height="110">
 </p>

 On the one hand, this call chain matches `fast slow` is an error.
-From the other, it matches `ssr allow-db db` that clears an error.
+From the other, it matches `ssr allow-db db` which clears an error.
 How does NoColor deal with such cases?

 Here is the thing.
 When you think about performance leaks, you think of rules and exceptions describing this particular pattern.
-When you touch ssr, you don't concern anything else.
+When you touch ssr, you don't concern about anything else.
 In other words, **these are two independent lists of rules**, which must work separately.

 When you write `palette.yaml`, you actually operate different lists:
 ```yaml